 Among the arboreal life in Eden was “the tree of the knowledge of good and evil” (Gen 2:9).
-When we read the phrase “good and evil,” we might think in terms of morality—in other words, of “right and wrong.”
-However, the term translated “good” (טוב; tov) in Genesis 1-3 never has to do with moral goodness or ethical righteousness, but rather with functionality, quality, and organization.
+In reading the phrase “good and evil,” one might think in terms of morality—in other words, of “right and wrong.”
+However, the term translated “good” (טוב; tov) in Genesis 1-3 never has to do with moral goodness or ethical righteousness; instead, "good" refers to functionality, quality, and organization.
 Therefore, rather than describing moral “good and evil” the sense of the Hebrew is closer to “the tree of the knowledge of order and disorder.”

 At creation, Scripture states, “God saw that the light was good (טוב; tov) and God separated the light from the darkness” (1:4).
 “Light” (אור; ‘or) cannot be morally good or bad; it is “good” as a counterpoint to darkness—its goodness is based on its organizational function (cf. 1:10, 12, 18, 21, 25, 31).
 God also makes trees spring up that are “good (טוב; tov) for food” (2:9; cf. 3:6), and the land of Havilah has “good” gold (2:12)—both the food and gold are “good” insofar as God has constructed them to the highest quality or function.
 Finally, God creates the woman as an equal counterpart because it’s “not good (טוב; tov) for the human to be alone” (2:18); rather than making a moral value judgment, God sees the woman as a “relational balance” and creates her to achieve human gender equality and equilibrium.